 Before collecting material donations, you should consider the following things.
 Otherwise, your donation may end up burdening the relief effort it seeks to support:

-• Has a credible relief organization identified a need for the items being requested?
+Has a credible relief organization identified a need for the items being requested?

-• Is an organization prepared to receive, manage, and distribute the items you’re sending?
+Is an organization prepared to receive, manage, and distribute the items you’re sending?

-• Have the costs of transportation, shipping, warehousing and distribution been calculated and covered?
+Have the costs of transportation, shipping, warehousing and distribution been calculated and covered?

-• Who is handling customs tariffs, fees and other cross-border requirements?
+Who is handling customs tariffs, fees and other cross-border requirements?

-• Have quality assurance requirements from the host government been met?
+Have quality assurance requirements from the host government been met?

 From the New Jersey Volunteer Organizations Active in Disaster (www.njvoad.org).

-Three words you never want to hear in a row – but ones you need to plan for well in advance.
+Three words you never want to hear in a row – but ones you need to plan forwell in advance.
 We believe the phase “Lockdown” should be a universal call to action – which has different actions, depending on where you are and where the threat is.
 Similar to a fire or chemical spill within (or near) a commercial high-rise office building, there may be some places where it is safer to shelter-in-place and some where it is safer to evacuate.
-But unlike those and any other threats – there may be a moment/place/time when you are confronted directly by the active assailant – with no where to run and no where to hide (apologies to Holland, Dozier and Holland) – and you will have to fight to defend your own life and maybe the lives of others.
+But unlike those and any other threats – there may be a moment/place/time when you are confronted directly by the active assailant – with “no where to run and no where to hide” (apologies to Holland, Dozier and Holland) – and you will have to fight to defend your own life and maybe the lives of others.

-A Lockdown should be different from a Lockout.
-A Lockout is when the Active Assailant is near your location, but not (yet!) a direct threat to you.
-When a building or a school goes on Lockout, it should mean that the threat is not on campus and no one goes in and no one comes out (except emergency services).
-Lockouts can become Lockdowns, when the threat does move to your building.
-This may happen very quickly – and if you can get the words “Lockdown, Lockdown, Lockdown” out over public address systems, text messages targeted to people in the building, etc. that will help (the more intelligence provided, the better – such has what the assailant(s) look like, weapons, which entrance they came in, etc.).
-We encourage the three calls of the word “Lockdown!” back to back, this way it is very distinctive, and in case someone missed hearing the word “Lockdown” the first time.
-And by the way, there is no reason not to keep announcing where the threat is – only if you are in a safe place to do so.
+A Lockdown should be different from a Secure and Hold.
+A Secure and Hold order is when the Active Assailant is near your location, but not (yet!) a direct threat to you.
+When a building or a school goes on Secure and Hold, it should mean that the threat is not on campus and no one goes in and no one comes out (except as authorized by emergency services).
+Secure and Hold orders can become Lockdowns, when the threat does move to your building.
+This may happen very quickly – and if it does, try to get the words “Lockdown, Lockdown, Lockdown” out over public address systems, text messages targeted to people in the building, etc. Also any info which can help identify the attacker(s); the more intelligence provided, the better – such has what the attacker(s) look like, weapons, which entrance they came in, where they might be now, etc. We encourage the three calls of the word “Lockdown!” back to back, this way it is very distinctive, and in case someone missed hearing the word “Lockdown” the first time.
+And by the way, there is no reason not to keep announcing where the threat is located – only if you are in a safe place to do so.
 Offsite security/law enforcement teams who have access to your public address system and/or text alert system can perform this as well.
-Note, we do recommend that cell phones be put on silent when you are ‘hiding’ in a safer location – and those folks should remain quiet to avoid directing the attacker to their location.
+Note, we do recommend that cell phones be put on silent when you are temporarily ‘hiding’ or denying access, in a safer location – and those folks should remain quiet to avoid directing the attacker to their location.

 Think of this threat, like it’s radioactive.
 If you heard there was a briefcase full of radioactive material in the lobby of your building, you would want to get as far away from it, as quickly as possible.
 So, for two of the three actions (evacuation and sheltering in place) associated with a Lockdown, look to limit your time near the threat, increase the distance from the threat, and use shielding from the threat: